top of page

 The Gift of Growth

-Therapy is never about “being fixed” but about softening the inner critic, making sense of your experiences, understanding the parts within you and how to set your boundaries.
+Therapy is about softening the inner critic, making sense of your experiences, and understanding the parts within you.
+It’s also about learning how to set your boundaries.

 Motivational session